Why study this course

 Further details can be found at:

-As a guide, candidates might have A levels (or equivalent) or existing relevant Level 3 qualifications, and English, Maths and ICT at Level 2. (where approved English and Maths qualifications are not held these will need to be completed during the apprenticeship programme).
+As a guide, candidates might have A levels (or equivalent) or existing relevant Level 3 qualifications, and English and Maths at Level 2. (where approved English and Maths qualifications are not held these will need to be completed during the apprenticeship programme).
 Other relevant or prior experience may also be considered as an alternative alongside consideration of the suitability of the role being undertaken and the opportunities to develop and apply the required knowledge, skills and behaviours.

 Apprentices working with young people and vulnerable adults would be required to hold a DBS clearance’ which employers are responsible to ensure are in place.